HasanDogann/NormaJavaSpringBoot/README.md

  converted into the currency of the account to be transferred.And transfer proceed with this exchanged amount.
  Transfer transactions are carried out only through IBAN.

- ⭐ I have used Strategy Pattern for paying credit card debt or adding balance to bank card.
+ ⭐  I have used Strategy Pattern for money transfer or purchase money with Card.

  ---

  ![image](https://user-images.githubusercontent.com/72404480/172072181-3d3e300b-f2d8-4ce7-bcd0-0cf1e655cbfe.png)